Minimax Condorcet method: Variants of the pairwise score

 When one of the first two variants is used, the method can be restated as: "Disregard the weakest pairwise defeat until one candidate is unbeaten."
-An "unbeaten" candidate possesses a maximum score against him which is zero or negative.
+An "unbeaten" candidate possesses a maximum score against them which is zero or negative.

 Satisfied and failed criteria

 Minimax using winning votes or margins satisfies the Condorcet and the majority criterion, but not the Smith criterion, mutual majority criterion, or Condorcet loser criterion.
 When winning votes is used, minimax also satisfies the plurality criterion.

 Minimax fails independence of irrelevant alternatives, independence of clones, local independence of irrelevant alternatives, and independence of Smith-dominated alternatives.

 With the pairwise opposition variant (sometimes called MMPO), minimax only satisfies the majority-strength Condorcet criterion; a candidate with a relative majority over every other may not be elected.
 MMPO is a later-no-harm system and also satisfies sincere favorite criterion.

 Nicolaus Tideman modified minimax to only drop edges that create Condorcet cycles, allowing his method to satisfy many of the above properties.
 Schulze's method similarly reduces to minimax when there are only three candidates.